Gérard Depardieu: 2023–2024

+Depardieu's daughter Julie, her two half-siblings and several other family members signed an op-ed in support of him.
+His former partner Carole Bouquet went on television to defend his character.

+Another former partner, Karine Silla, also spoke in his defense.

-On 19 December, Spanish author and photographer Ruth Baza told La Vanguardia that Depardieu had forcibly kissed and groped her in 1995 when, at age 23, she had interviewed him in Paris.
+Spanish author and photographer Ruth Baza told La Vanguardia that Depardieu had forcibly kissed and groped her in 1995 when, at age 23, she had interviewed him in Paris.
 Although the facts were likely time-barred, Baza filed a complaint in Spain, saying that she hoped it would encourage other people to speak out.